 - Request your credit reports from each of the three major credit reporting agencies.
 Under the Fair Credit Reporting Act, you’re entitled to receive one free report from each of the three nationwide credit bureaus at your request every year.

 - Place a freeze on your credit reports.
-This locks your credit reports so that lenders cannot pull them, which can prevent new accounts from being opened in your name.
+This freezes your credit reports so that lenders cannot pull them, which can prevent new accounts from being opened in your name.
 You must request this service from each of the three major credit bureaus separately.

 - Report identity theft to the Federal Trade Commission.